 There are way too many beautiful features and items in the home to describe them in this Hub, but one of the most surprising things about the home is that they are not period appropriate furnishings, they all belonged to the Riordans.
 When I view their hats, Caroline's wedding dress, their golf clubs and their kitchen utensils, I can almost expect the Riordans to return to their home at any moment.

 During the 1970s, the process of turning the house over to the public park system began.
 First the east side was opened for public tours and then in 1986 both sides of the Mansion became part of the Riordan Mansion State Historic Park.

 The hours to tour the Riordan Mansion vary between winter and summer months, and tour reservations are recommended.
+The former garage of the Mansion which was designed for automobiles, but also with rings for horses in case autos were a passing fancy is now the visitor center.
 The Mansion is closed on Tuesdays and Wednesdays and on Thanksgiving and Christmas.
 However, during the Christmas season, the Riordan Mansion is beautifully decorated with garlands, wreaths and a Douglas fir Christmas tree and looks as it would have during the past.
 Tour of the house begin at the top of the hour.
 No photos are permitted inside the house.
 The driving directions and admission fee can be found on the Arizona State Parks website as the Riordan Mansion is now managed by a partnership between the AZ State Parks system, and the Arizona Historical Society with financial help from the Riordan Action Network and the City of Flagstaff, Arizona.

 No comments yet.